SkayuX/Link-Shortener-BackEnd/README.md

 ### 🛠 Tech stack

 - **React**, **Node.js** 🧠
-- Styled with TailwindCSS and React-Bootstrap ❤️
+- Styled with TailwindCSS and Mantine ❤️
 - Testing with **Cypress**
 - Linting with **ESLint**, formatting **Prettier**